 Tax-Free Savings Accounts (TFSAs)

 Tax-Free Savings Accounts (TFSAs) are registered savings accounts that let you earn tax-free investment income.
-Canadian residents age 18 or older can contribute up to $5,000 annually to a TFSA.
+Canadian residents age 18 or older can contribute up to the annual amount each year.
+If you have not made the maximum contributions, you may have contribution room and be able to contribute more than the annual amount.
 Money you put into a TFSA is not tax deductible (like RRSPs) but investment income and withdrawals from TFSAs are tax-free.
 TFSAs are considered assets and will affect your Ontario Disability Support Program (ODSP) or Ontario Works (OW) benefits.
 You must tell ODSP/OW if you or anyone in your benefit unit starts or has a TFSA.

 Child Benefits